Aliases for KCNJ9 Gene

 GeneCards Summary for KCNJ9 Gene

-KCNJ9 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 9) is a Protein Coding gene.
-Among its related pathways are G-Beta Gamma Signaling and Circadian entrainment.
+KCNJ9 (Potassium Voltage-Gated Channel Subfamily J Member 9) is a Protein Coding gene.
+Diseases associated with KCNJ9 include corneal dystrophy, schnyder type.
+Among its related pathways are Transmission across Chemical Synapses and Inwardly rectifying K+ channels.
 GO annotations related to this gene include PDZ domain binding and G-protein activated inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ3.

 UniProtKB/Swiss-Prot for KCNJ9 Gene